-- Take a facial photo of the animal and register it as found with Finding Rover.
+- Take a photo of the animal that prominently features its face and register it as found with Petco Love Lost (formerly Finding Rover).
 Check for a match in their missing pets, too!

 - Register the pet with www.pawboost.com, petfbi.org and PetHarbor.com.
 Registering the pet on petfbi.org also sends the information to Lost Dogs of Wisconsin or Lost Cats of Wisconsin

 - Create a found animal flyer and post in the area where the animal was found, especially major intersections or at stop signs so they are easy to see.
 You can create one when you register the pet on petfbi.org.

 - Post a photo and information (including when and where found including nearest intersections and city) on the following sites: